Zip Lining in Colorado with Kids: Our Honest Experience

 I brought a GoPro with me, although the footage wasn’t quite as good as I expected because of the movement.
 Most people found it easier to take photos and short videos while waiting on the platforms between zip lines.

-What to Wear for Zip Lining
+What Should you Wear for Zip Lining?

 A few clothing choices can make the experience much more comfortable.